cedx/grinder-coveralls/README.md

 [Coveralls](https://coveralls.io) plug-in for [Grinder](https://google.github.io/grinder.dart), the [Dart](https://www.dartlang.org) build system.

-Collect your code coverage in [LCOV](http://ltp.sourceforge.net/coverage/lcov.php) format and upload it to the [Coveralls](https://coveralls.io) service.
+Collect your code coverage as [LCOV](http://ltp.sourceforge.net/coverage/lcov.php) format and upload it to the [Coveralls](https://coveralls.io) service.

 ## Getting started
 If you haven't used Grinder before, be sure to check out the [related documentation](https://google.github.io/grinder.dart), as it explains how to create a `grind.dart` file and to define project tasks.
 Once you're familiar with that process, you may install this plug-in.